hkuspace-pu/project-submission-group-10/Mockups/revised/readme.md

 # <div align="center"> Revised Mockups from Low-fidelty</div>

-### We consider this a medium fidelity mockup after various quick and dirty testing and usability studies
+### After various qukck and dirty testing from our Low-fidelty mockups and after some usability studies, Rishi prepared this Medium Fidelty Mockup.

 ### Over view